serokell/blog-posts/Haskell Parser Combinators/article.md

   deriving (Data, Show)
 ```

-The basic contents for the `TH` module are summarized as follows:
+The basic contents of the `TH` module are summarized as follows:
 * Each field of `QuasiQuoter` provides a `String` parser for a different Haskell syntax.
 * `quoteExp` creates a Haskell expression.
   * This will allow us to write expressions such as `let mySExp = [sexp|(foo 42)|]`.